recotoolsbenchmarks/BambooAnalysis/doc/userguide.rst

  deepBLooseSF = get_scalefactor("jet", ("btag_2016_94", "DeepJet_loose"), additionalVariables=deepFlavB_discriVar, systName="bTag")
  hasTwoElTwoB = hasTwoEl.refine("hasTwoElTwoB", cut=[ op.rng_len(bJets) > 1 ],
                   weight=[ deepBLooseSF(bJets[0]), deepBLooseSF(bJets[1]) ])

+Note that the user is responsible for making sure that the weights are only applied to simulated events, and not to real data!

 .. _ugrecipepureweighting: